Key Personnel

 Olga Bertrand

-Olga Bertrand is a very experienced industrial business engineer with over 10 years of international experience in Airspace and Defense commodity management, industrial contract negotiation, government sales-acquisition process, strategic sourcing, civil engineering and IT & cyber security intelligence businesses.
+Olga Bertrand is a very experienced industrial business engineer with over 15 years of international experience in Airspace and Defence commodity management, industrial contract negotiation, government sales-acquisition process, strategic sourcing, civil engineering and IT & cyber security intelligence businesses.

 After graduating in 1997 with a Masters degree in Industrial Engineering she went on to complete a Masters in Strategic Marketing in 2009 and an MBA in Business Engineering and Industrial Affairs in 2010.